Components of Gr\"obner strata in the Hilbert scheme of points

 \subsection{Non-generalizations}

 Remember that in Section \ref{original}, we mentioned the question whether or not the number of irreducible components of $\Hi^{\prec\Delta}_{S/k}$ equals $d(\Delta)$.
-(The scheme in question has only one connected component, as is shown in \cite{strata}, thus there is only hope for a generalization of one half of Theorem \ref{mainthm} (iii).)
-Here is the answer.
+If so, we would have a generalization of the first statement of Theorem \ref{mainthm} (iii) from $\Hi^{\prec \Delta,\et}_{S/k}$ to $\Hi^{\prec\Delta}_{S/k}$.
+(The scheme in question has only one connected component, as is shown in \cite{strata}, thus there is no hope for generalizing the second statement.)
+However, that generalization does not apply:

 \begin{cor} For large $n$, the scheme $\Hi^{\prec \Delta}_{S/k}$ in general contains more than $d(\Delta)$ irreducible components, whose relative dimension is in general larger than $\sum_{j=1}^n\#q_{j}(\Delta)$. \end{cor}